mdn/curriculum/curriculum/2-core/3-scripting/6-14-javascript-libraries-and-frameworks-introduction.md

 Learning outcomes:

-- Understand what third party code is — code written by someone else that you can add to your own project, so you don't have to write everything yourself.
+- Understand what third-party code is — code written by someone else that you can add to your own project, so you don't have to write everything yourself.

-- Why developers use third party code:
+- Why developers use third-party code:

   - Efficiency and productivity: A huge amount of complex functionality is already written for you to use, created in a way that enforces efficient, modular code organization.